1. SCOPE AND CONTACT

 - HR brands (comprising Employee Benefits and Forum for Expatriate Management): Centaur Human Resources Limited purchased by DVV Media International Limited (registered number 07464854) – please contact firstname.lastname@example.org.

 - Clean Energy Pipeline: Venture Business Research Limited purchased by Andrew Nguyen – please contact email@example.com.

 You do not have to give us any personal information in order to browse our websites.

-However, if you wish to register on our websites, subscribe to a service, book places at events, request further information, contact us, complete any surveys, enter competitions, or provide content for inclusion on our websites (e.g. blogs or other online forums) we will collect certain data, including personal data.
+However, if you wish to register on our websites, subscribe to a service, book places at events, request further information, contact us, complete any surveys, participate in any online learning tools, enter competitions, or provide content for inclusion on our websites (e.g. blogs or other online forums) we will collect certain data, including personal data.
 The data we collect may include:

 We may receive the above information directly from you or from your colleague or corporate contact who registers for a subscription or event on your behalf.